LengyHELL/ALPR/README.md

     Executed in 1098 ms

 ### Testing
 For testing the accuracy of the method, the **run_test** script is used.
-This compares the name of the images, which are the correct reads to the output of the **read_plate** script.
+This compares the name of the images, which are the correct reads to the output of the **read_plate** script to the recognised plate numbers.

 The result looks like this: